microsoft/edc-showcase/README.md

 1. B resolves the DID URL from the VC received from A
 1. B resolves A's DID Document from ION and from it retrieves A's public key and A's Hub URL
 1. B verifies A's VC using A's public key (from the DID Document)
-1. B obtains object data from A's Hub
+1. B obtains object data from A's Hub:
+   - B sends query to A's hub together with its public key
+   - A decrypts hub data object and re-encrypts with B's public key
+   - B receives and decrypts A's hub data object
-1. B obtains the Verifier's DID document from ION (DID URL must be well-known)
+1. B obtains the Verifier's DID document from ION (Verifier's DID URL must be contained in the hub data object)
 1. B uses Verifier's public key to verify A's object data

 ## Terminology